 Chasing Arrows: An Avro Arrow Story

 In a hanger in Strathmore, Alberta, volunteers are building a flying supersonic Jet, the Arrow II.
-They’re doing it to answer one big question:
+They’re doing it to answer one big question: Can Canadians still do big things?

 2025 is a year of change for Canadians.
 Old alliances fade, new alliances form, and Canada will rise or fall by what we do next.
 Once again we protect our waters, our Arctic, our skies from Russia, China, even the United States.
+Meanwhile in a hangar in Strathmore, Alberta, a group of intrepid volunteers are recreating one of Canada’s greatest national symbols: The Avro Arrow.

 …Back to the hanger in Strathmore, AB: in a project spanning a generation, beginning with a model built by Doug Hyslop for the CBC TV movie in 1997, and ending with the first flight of the Arrow II sometime around 2027, dedicated volunteers will have given decades of their lives to the dream of flight.
 When finished, the Arrow II will be the fastest home-built plane ever created.